vnathv/AzureFunctionDependencyInjection/README.md

 Before you can use dependency injection, you must install the following NuGet packages:

-  #Microsoft.Azure.Functions.Extensions
+ # Microsoft.Azure.Functions.Extensions

-  #Microsoft.NET.Sdk.Functions package version 1.0.28 or later
+ # Microsoft.NET.Sdk.Functions package version 1.0.28 or later

-  #Register services
+ # Register services

   To register services, you can create a method to configure and add components to an IFunctionsHostBuilder instance.
 The Azure Functions host creates an instance of IFunctionsHostBuilder and passes it directly into your method.

 To register the method, add the FunctionsStartup assembly attribute that specifies the type name used during startup.
+ASP.NET Core uses constructor injection to make your dependencies available to your function.
+The use of constructor injection means that you should not use static functions if you want to take advantage of dependency injection.